puma/puma/tools/jungle/init.d/README.md

 Puma apps are held in /etc/puma.conf by default.
 It's mainly a CSV file and every line represents one app.
 Here's the syntax:

-    app-path,user,config-file-path,log-file-path
+    app-path,user,config-file-path,log-file-path,environment-variables

 You can add an instance by editing the file or running the following command:

     sudo /etc/init.d/puma add /path/to/app user /path/to/app/config/puma.rb /path/to/app/log/puma.log

-The config and log paths are optional parameters and default to:
+The config and log paths, as well as the environment variables, are optional parameters and default to:

 * config: /path/to/app/*config/puma.rb*
 * log: /path/to/app/*log/puma.log*
+* environment: (empty)

+Multiple environment variables need to be separated by a semicolon, e.g.

+    FOO=1;BAR=2

 To remove an app, simply delete the line from the config file or run: